sinanatra/NestedDataTypes/readme.md

 }
 ```

-The `property` values are also structured as JSON-LD that can be easily converted to other semantic web standars:
+The content of `@value` is structured as JSON-LD that can be easily converted to other semantic web standars:

 ### RDFXML:
 ```xml